Does Exxon Mobil (XOM) Pay a Dividend? (2026)

 Exxon's dividend is backed by a 43-year increase streak and a payout ratio near 60%, and its low-cost Permian and Guyana barrels help fund it across price cycles, though no dividend is guaranteed if oil prices fall sharply for an extended period.
 The longer-term question is the energy transition: if oil and gas demand declines faster than expected, future cash flows could come under pressure, which is why Exxon is also investing in Low Carbon Solutions.

 Walnut is informational, not investment advice.
-Dividend figures are approximate and dated; verify current yield, schedule, and policy with XOM's investor relations page or your broker.
+Dividend figures on this page come from a August 2026 data pull and are approximate; verify the current yield, amount, schedule, and policy with XOM's investor relations page or your broker before acting on them.